open-mmlab/mmsegmentation/docs/useful_tools.md

 - `--dataset` : Palette provider, `CityscapesDataset` as default.
 - `--verify` : Verify the outputs of ONNXRuntime and TensorRT.
 - `--verbose` : Whether to verbose logging messages while creating TensorRT engine.
 Defaults to False.
+- `--skip-normalize` : Whether to skip image normalization in preprocessing.
+Defaults to False.

 :::{note}
 Only tested on whole mode.